The Paradox of Power Loss in a Lossless Infinite Transmission Line: Conclusions

 \section{Conclusions}

 It was shown that while an open-circuit finite ladder network or a transmission line with distributed network has a characteristic impedance $z_0$ which is only reactive (imaginary), an infinite ladder network or an infinite transmission line has a finite {\em real} component of the input impedance.
 It was shown that the famous paradox of power loss in a lossless infinite transmission line is successfully resolved when one takes into account both the incident and reflected waves.
 The solution of the paradox lies in the realization that there is an absence of a reflected wave in an infinite transmission line.
 In a finite transmission line or ladder network, the source still keeps on supplying power as an incident wave but gets it equally back in terms of the reflected wave.
 Therefore there is no further net power transfer from the source which is consistent with the reactive elements presenting zero net resistance.

 However in the case of an infinite ladder network or an infinite transmission line there is no discontinuity to start a reflected wave, thus the source supplies power in a forward direction, but does not get it back in terms of a reflected wave from the termination point.
 Therefore there is an apparent net power loss, which actually appears as stored energy in its reactive elements (capacitances and inductances) further down the line.
-It was also shown that radiation plays absolutely no role in resolving this paradox. \appendices
+It was also shown that radiation plays absolutely no role in resolving this paradox.